 10. Lakshmi Ashram: Know Kausani Better Here

 Apart from Anasakti Ashram, you will find another ashram to resort to in Kausani that is just a few minutes away from the city center.
-Lakshmi Ashram is an educational institute that aims to educate the girls of nearby villages.
+Lakshmi Ashram is an educational institute that aims to educate the girls of nearby villages and is one of the best places to visit in Kausani.
 The ashram was constructed in the year 1948 by Catherine Hillman and it follows the principle of Mahatma Gandhi.
-With the Himalayas as a view, the place is worth visiting at least once in the lifetime.
+With the Himalayas as a view, the place is worth visiting at least once in a lifetime.
 So, make sure that you include it in your list of tourist places in Kausani.

 Be it winter or summer, Kausani evokes a fervent charm in the heart of every nature lover.
 Plan a trip to Kausani and don’t forget to visit the hill station soon to behold nature flourish!
-Make sure that you are carrying your camera because you will be witnessing some amazing views of the Himalayas, misty valleys, and temples.
+Make sure that you are carrying your camera because you will be witnessing some amazing views of the Himalayas, misty valleys, and temples while exploring the best places to visit in Kausani.

 Frequently Asked Questions About Places To Visit In Kausani